-The Department offers the following advanced degrees in both Chemical Engineering (ChE) and Environmental Engineering (EnE): Master of Science (MS) with and without a thesis (MS Thesis and MS Non-Thesis), and the Doctor of Philosophy (PhD).
+The Department offers the following advanced degrees in both Chemical Engineering (ChE) and Environmental Engineering (EEN): Master of Science (MS) with and without a thesis (MS Thesis and MS Non-Thesis), and the Doctor of Philosophy (PhD).
 Both programs also offer an Accelerated Master's Program (AMP) leading to an MS Non-Thesis or MS Thesis degree.
 Students in the MS Non-Thesis degree program will broaden their knowledge in their chosen discipline, and by selecting the MS Thesis program, students will complete a research project working in close collaboration with a faculty member.
 Students choosing the PhD degree will be trained to do independent and original research.
 The Department also offers a Master of Engineering-Environmental Engineering (ME), a coursework-only one-year degree program.

 Graduates of each of these degree programs will be trained to be leaders in industry, academia, national laboratories, or consulting.
-CHEE graduates are represented in many varied organizations, including Intel, Global Foundries, Micron, Pfizer, Inc., Cabot Microelectronics, NXP Semiconductors, Sion Power, the US Department of Defense, Arizona State University, Virginia Tech, universities in Mexico, El Salvador and South Africa, SpaceX, NASA and more.
+CHEE graduates are represented in many varied organizations, including Intel, Global Foundries, Micron, Pfizer, Inc., Cabot Microelectronics, NXP Semiconductors, Taiwan Semiconductor Manufacturing Company (TMSC), the National Renewable Energy Lab, Space X, NASA, the US Department of Defense, Arizona State University, Virginia Tech, universities in Mexico, El Salvador and South Africa, and more.
 Upon graduation, students will be well-prepared to assume positions in a variety of industries and academia due to the diversity of the knowledge gained in the two CHEE degree programs, with the environmental focus leading to more environmentally relevant positions.